CapyTainh/CapyTainh.io/README.md

 I am a Cyber Security Analyst focusing on penetration-testing of applications, networks, and infrastructures.
 I am also experienced in working as a BI Analyst as well, with knowledge in SQL and PowerBI.
 To top up, I am interested in expanding my expertise in the penetration-testing area, focusing on obtaining certificates such as Certified Ethical Hacker. <br/>

 - 🔭 I’m currently organizing and managing PCI DSS penetration-tests, and leading the vulnerability management side as well.
-- 👯 I’m looking to collaborate with other pen-testing enthusiasts and people from the Cyber Security field.
+- 👯 I’m looking to collaborate and discuss with other pen-testing enthusiasts and people from the Cyber Security field.
 - 💬 Ask me anything about the current (physical and cyber) regional security state of affairs.
 - ☕ I belive, a perfect cup of coffee can be the ultimate solution for any stress.
 - ⚡ Fun fact: Mr. Robot TV series made me do this.